physicianscientists/2020/README.md

 * `apsa`: boolean indicating if the event is an APSA-sponsored event

 ## JSON Event Propogation
-Each event event type affects a different number of pages.
+Each event type affects a different number of pages.
 Some are limited to only the agenda, while others are responsible for a large portion of the website's content.
-The webpages affected and the impact on each are listed below.
+The event types are list below along with the webpages that they modify and what the effect is.

 ### Normal
 * `/agenda/index.html`:  creates a normal event